 Clean Clothes Campaign

-Over 200 Cambodian garment workers, the vast majority of them women, face severe economic hardship over one year after their employer, Chung Fai Knitwear, suddenly closed its factory and failed to pay wages owing, legally-required severance pay and other benefits.
+Over 200 Cambodian garment workers, the vast majority of them women, continue to face severe economic hardship a year and a half after their employer, Chung Fai Knitwear, suddenly closed its factory and failed to pay wages owing, legally-required severance pay and other benefits.

 Shipping records and worker testimonies reveal that the factory was making clothing for Canadian fashion brand, Nygard, as well as for Marks and Spencer and Bonmarché.

-MSN and allies at Workers United and the Clean Clothes Campaign are calling on the three brand buyers to act responsibly and pay the workers the money they are owed.
+MSN and allies at Workers United and the Clean Clothes Campaign are continuing efforts to convince the three brand buyers to act responsibly and pay the workers the money they are owed.

-For more information, including a video of workers’ testimonies, and to take action, click here.
+For more background, including a video of workers’ testimonies, and to take action

-Abandoned garment workers deserve justice from Nygard: MSN and Workers United
+Abandoned garment workers deserve justice from Nygard, say MSN and Workers United

-The key to changing Nygard’s supply chain policy may lie with the consumer: Wells
+The key to changing Nygard’s supply chain policy may lie with the consumer: Toronto Star, Wells

-Nygard falls out of fashion over supply chain transparency: Wells
+Nygard falls out of fashion over supply chain transparency: Toronto Star, Wells